Mortgages

 What Debt-to-Income Ratio Is Too High for a Mortgage?

-There is no single mortgage DTI number that fits every lender or loan program, but a higher debt-to-income ratio generally makes approval harder because it suggests less room in your monthly budget for a new housing payment.
+There is no single mortgage DTI number that fits every lender or loan program, but a higher debt-to-income ratio usually means less room for a new housing payment and more pressure on your monthly budget.

-Even so, the concept is straightforward.
+Even so, you still need a practical way to read the number.
 Debt-to-income (DTI) ratio measures how much of your gross monthly income already goes toward required debt payments.
-A higher ratio can make approval harder because it suggests there is less room left for a new housing payment.
+As that percentage rises, lenders often get less comfortable and your own monthly budget usually has less room left for a new housing payment.

 Key Takeaways